Rohith13/B2C-Commerce-Postman-Collections-Environments/README.md

-**NOTE**: These are purely for education purpose, kindly download the Collection(s) & Environment(s) but, I request you all to please modify the environment with respective Client IDs, Client Secrets & environment scopes.
+**NOTE**: These are purely for “educational” purpose, you can download the collection(s) & environment(s) but, I request all of you to kindly modify the environment with respective Client IDs, Client Secrets & environment scopes.